K-12 Geo FAQ's

 Can you accommodate people with special needs?

 Yes, accommodations can be made for persons with disabilities or special needs when you make your reservation or by contacting the office one week in advance of scheduled programming.
-Contact us: 806.742.3667
+ADA entrances for the building are located on the North and South sides of the building.
+If you have additional questions, please feel free to contact us: 806.742.3667.

 Do you allow students on field trips to eat lunch on site?